Feature #1998

 Of course though, no matter how convoluted the UI for something is, if the result is worth it (i.e the games themselves are worth using in Dday over another port), users will tolerate it.

-#17 Updated by skyjake about 7 years ago
+#17 Updated by skyjake over 7 years ago